Contour should be applied after foundation, as it can be blended easily and adjusted as necessary. The foundation forms a base layer to the face.

 Contour is used to give the face a layer of definition.
 Shades that are both darker and lighter than the natural skin tone are applied in strategic areas to highlight features.

 A light application of contour can simply accentuate natural areas.
 It’s also used to soften the flattening effect that foundation can have.
 A heavy contour, using starkly different shades applied liberally, can give the face a whole new look.

-Once foundation has been applied, the face becomes a blank canvas.
+Once the foundation has been applied, the face becomes a blank canvas.
 Foundation works to even out any skin tone, but it also gives a solid base to hold other types of makeup.

-For people with naturally dry or oily skin, foundation provides a surface for layers of makeup to cling to.
+For people with naturally dry or oily skin, the foundation provides a surface for layers of makeup to cling to.

-Once the foundation is set, contour can be applied directly to it.
+Once the foundation is set, the contour can be applied directly to it.
 Cream contour is popular for the easy control and bold coloring it provides.
 This is applied directly to the skin and then blended outwards to soften.